openhab/website/blog/2023-07-23-openhab-4-0-release.md

 With openHAB 4, we gave it a big upgrade:
 It is now possible to search inside nearly every UI entity.
-No matter where, you find what you search for.
+No matter what, you find what you search for.

 Imagine you want to know which of your rules and pages use a specific Item.
 Just type the Item name in the developer sidebar search, and you’ll find all occurrences of the search query in pages, scenes, scripts and rules.